 At the end of our meeting with the marketing director, we asked about the noise – or lack of – in the office.
 She explained to us that the sales manager we saw in the office wasn’t a fan of noise, and needed to work in silence to be productive.
 So, being the inquisitive people we are, we asked if the rest of the team liked that environment.
 It was clear from her eye roll that it wasn’t a universal decision.
 We went on our way, but it was bothering us a bit, as we like happy clients.

 When we next visited a week later, the sales manager was on holiday.
 His deputy had decided to put the radio on quietly in the background to distract herself from the air conditioning unit outside the window.
 This subtle background noise was enough to relax the rest of the team, who we could visibly see were more comfortable, and there was a gentle productive chat going on between staff.
 The phone rang, and the receptionist answered it more cheerfully than the week before, and it didn’t bother any of the other staff at all.
-When the marketing director came out to meet us, she had a bi of a spring in her step too.
+When the marketing director came out to meet us, she had a bit of a spring in her step too.
 All in all it was a lot more positive in that office.

-We pointed this out to the marketing director, who said “Yeah, it’s amazing how much the vibe changes when a certain someone is on holiday!” and laughed.
-After a bit of a chat about morale, office dynamics, and general workplace politics, we then pointed out the fact that the radio was on.
+I pointed this out to the marketing director, who said “Yeah, it’s amazing how much the vibe changes when a certain someone is on holiday!” and laughed.
+After a bit of a chat about morale, office dynamics, and general workplace politics, I then pointed out the fact that the radio was on.
 “Oh, he’d go ape if that was on when he gets back!” was the reply.

-Being solution-focused, we didn’t like that, and asked what the room next to the meeting room we were in was used for.
+Being solution-focused, I didn’t like that, and asked what the room next to the meeting room we were in was used for.
 Turns out it was an empty office that they just stored old furniture in.
 She took us in to show us, and we shut the door behind us.
 We couldn’t hear a thing!
 No radio, no air conditioner, no ringing phones.
-Seeing an opportunity, we suggested emptying the room and moving the sales manager into it, giving him his own space, and most importantly a quiet room.
+Seeing an opportunity, I suggested emptying the room and moving the sales manager into it, giving him his own space, and most importantly a quiet room.

 Did it work?

 Greeted by a happy receptionist, in a buzzing office full of energy.
 Some of the staff were collaborating on projects, discussing ideas and plans, while others had headphones on to listen to music of their own.
-With the radio on in the background, it was a much warmer environment than before.
-The marketing director saw us, and as she passed said “Great suggestion!
+With the radio on quietly in the background, it was a much warmer environment than before.
+The marketing director saw me, and as she passed said “Great suggestion!
 He’s in his cave and he’s much happier too.”

 We popped into his new side office, and he was busy working away – and whistling!
 Turns out he hates background noise, but when he’s in a quiet space he feels happy enough to whistle while he works.
-We asked him if he liked his new space.
+I asked him if he liked his new space.
 His response, “Love it.
 Honestly, it’s better than a pay rise!”